fastify/fastify-oauth2/README.md

 - `userinfo(tokenOrTokenSet)`: A function to retrieve userinfo data from Authorization Provider.
 Both token (as object) or `access_token` string value can be passed.

 Important note:
-Userinfo will only work when `discovery` option is used.
+Userinfo will only work when `discovery` option is used and such endpoint is advertised by identity provider.

 For a statically configured plugin, you need to make a HTTP call yourself.

+See more on OIDC standard definition for [Userinfo endpoint](https://openid.net/specs/openid-connect-core-1_0.html#UserInfo)

+See more on `userinfo_endpoint` property in [OIDC Discovery Metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata) standard definition.

 ```js
 fastify.googleOAuth2.userinfo(currentAccessToken, (err, userinfo) => {